Contact:

 Rock mechanics in practice: controlled separating, splitting, and cutting

 In application, rock mechanics helps to deliberately shape load paths.
 Hydraulic wedge splitters use wedge or cylinder systems to create local tensile stresses and initiate cracks along pre-planned lines.
 Concrete pulverizers introduce combined compressive, tensile, and shear actions, separate reinforcement, and reduce cross-sections.
 Hydraulic power packs provide the required energy and control the load increase.
 The choice of tool, the sequence of interventions, and the drill pattern are not routine questions, but a deduction from rock mechanics.
+Boundary conditions such as access, vibration limits, and permissible working times complete the selection logic.

 Splitting along preferred fracture directions